amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 ## Instructions

 Use the steps below to change the **S3 ObjectCreate (All)** event trigger on the **Source** bucket to only triger if the object created in the bucket has a suffix of "json".
 We don't need to make any other changes to the stack since the workflow will automatically handle extracting metadata from .json files.
+We will test out passing metadata as part of this step to see how it works.

 1. Open the S3 console.
-2. Find the **Source** bucket created by the **vod-on-aws** stack and click on the link to open the detail page for the bucket.
-The bucket name will have a pattern like: `vod-on-aws-source-<unique-string>`.
+2. Find the **Source** bucket created by the **reinvent-vod** stack and click on the link to open the detail page for the bucket.
+The bucket name will have a pattern like: `reinvent-vod-source-<unique-string>`.
 3. Navigate to the **Properties** tab and click on the **Events** tile in the **Advanced settings** panel at the bottom of the page.
 4. On the **Event** card select the radio button for the first **ObjectCreate (All)** event trigger and click on the **Edit** link.
 5. Replace the existing value in the **Suffix** box with  `json` and click **Save** to update the trigger.